 PGA12: Work with Government to support regional coordination of measures to improve logistics efficiency, including consolidation centres, mode shift to rail and information democratisation schemes.

 Planning policies

 PGA13: Influence government to develop appraisal guidance that includes the full impacts of transport projects on carbon.

-National Government - What actions are needed in the Transport Decarbonisation Plans?
+National Government - What actions are needed to underpin the commitments made within its Transport Decarbonisation Plan

 Mode-shift